 - Identifying attacks and suspicious activity and responding to them before they escalate.

-Acquiring an internal security operations team is possible for large-scale organizations.
+Acquiring an internal security operations team is possible for large-scale organisations.
 However, most firms worldwide are small to medium-sized.
 They cannot afford the cost of having an entire cybersecurity team.
 For instance, having an internal security operations team can have the following drawbacks:

 - Budget limitations — Maintaining your in-house security teams requires considerable spending to gather a team of experts with various cybersecurity skills.